Keeping your Feet Warm in Extreme Cold

 • Removable inside liner

-• Loose fit – one to two size bigger than regular shoe size
+• Loose fit – one to two sizes bigger than regular shoe size for thick socks and more

 Accessories

-Anything that can insulate your feet from the cold ground will help.
-I have invested in a pack of interlocking foam tiles because they are easy to carry around and reusable, but cardboard or a yoga mat work well too.
+Anything that insulates your feet from the cold ground helps.
+I use interlocking foam tiles because they are easy to carry and reusable.
+Cardboard or a yoga mat works well too.